ABOUT THIS CONFERENCE

 |IN-SCHOOL||You can also book this as an In-School Conference|

-- The talk will cover cell recognition and the immune system, structure of eukaryotic cells and methods of studying cells, improving student understanding of these areas
+- Cell recognition and the immune system, structure of eukaryotic cells and methods of studying cells: improving student understanding of these areas

-- Submit your questions for our expert and win a prize
+Break – submit your questions for our experts

 - Explore what examiners are looking for in the synoptic questions: applying knowledge, analysing and evaluating well, using Organisms as an example

 - Examine example questions in small groups to highlight the synoptic element being tested